Coronavirus Changing Businesses

 The situation may cheer up the environmentalists, given low air pollution.
 The idea of 'An Office' has certainly changed.
 The ILO estimated that 27% of workers in high-income countries, could work from home easily.
 The requirement is to reap the benefits of this experience while protecting social and economic values.
 Another concern is the fact that many have even lost jobs due to the pandemic and some industries are shut.

 The Next Move

-For short-term laborers, like construction workers, delivery workers, the impact has been higher those of other sectors.
+For short-term labourers, like construction workers, delivery workers, the impact has been higher than those of other sectors.
 These workers have no access to health insurance and unemployment insurance.
 Decisions have to be made to make sure their lives are safe and sound.

 Developing Countries and Pandemic

 ILO estimated a 60% decline in the earnings of almost 1.6 billion people in the informal economy.
 It is affecting the workers who can not work remotely and are risking life and livelihoods.
 As companies begin accessing the effectiveness of remote working and tackling security concerns, new opportunities may arise for the development of necessary infrastructure.

 The shift to remote working has enabled a lot of companies to continue their operations and helping people stay employed during such time.
 Those who are able to make use of this opportunity are able to enjoy quality time with their families, which otherwise seems a little tough.
 The situation is also best for homeschooling and taking care of elders.

 But, the thin line between work time and private time has become blurred, and this is causing an increase in the level of stress and exposing more people to mental health risks.